The dimension of the space of Garnier equations with fixed locus of apparent singularities: Introduction

 \section{Introduction}

-In recent times the study of apparent singularities of linear differential equations has attracted growing interest \cite{vdps}, \cite{dubma}, \cite{ss}.
-A basic question in this field is to determine the dimension of the space of differential equations having fixed eigenvalues of its residues at a fixed set $P$ and apparent singularities at a disjoint finite set $Q$.
+The fact that some singularities of scalar linear differential equations with meromorphic coefficients on a complex domain are "inessential" was already observed by Weierstrass.
+In recent times the study of these apparent singularities of linear differential equations has attracted growing interest \cite{vdps}, \cite{iis}, \cite{dubma}, \cite{ss}.
+A basic question in this field is to determine the dimension of the space of Fuchsian differential equations having fixed exponents at a fixed set $P$ and apparent singularities at a disjoint finite set $Q$ with prescribed ``multiplicities'' (or weights) of the points.
 The formal dimension count is easy to do and is carried out for example in Remark 6.3 of \cite{vdps}.
-However, it is also stated there that it is not yet determined whether the conditions imposed on the parameters are independent from each other (except for one obvious linear relation between them).
-In this article, we first give an affirmative answer to this question for differential equations of order $2$ in the case where the exponents at the apparent singularities are the smallest possible $0,2$ and the cardinality $n-2$ of $Q$ is three less than that of $P$.
-As it will be transparent from the proof, the condition on the exponents only serves to fix ideas and a similar proof for any other distribution of weights for the points of $Q$ could be carried out.
-As for the cardinality $n-2$ condition, from the geometric point of view this is the most interesting case since the generic element of the corresponding moduli space of logarithmic connections has this number of apparent singularities.
+However, it is also stated there that it is not yet known whether the conditions imposed on the parameters are independent from each other (except for one obvious linear relation between them).
+In this article, we first give an affirmative answer to this question for differential equations of order $2$ assuming the total weight of the apparent singularities to be the expected value (i.e. half the dimension of the moduli space).

-Of course, in case the cardinality of $Q$ is smaller than $n-2$ the result still holds, hence showing that the dimension of the corresponding space of linear differential equations is the same as for the cardinality $n-2$ case.
-If however $Q$ is of cardinality greater than $n-2$ then the linear system to solve is overdetermined.
+Of course, in case the total weight of $Q$ is smaller than $n-2$ the result still holds, hence showing that the dimension of the corresponding space of linear differential equations is the same as for the total weight $n-2$ case.
+If however $Q$ is of total weight greater than $n-2$ then the linear system to solve is overdetermined.
 It turns out that in this case the existence of such connections imposes quadratic constraints on the natural additional parameters of such an equation.

-As a consequence, we show that for any finite set $Q$ of arbitrary cardinality which is disjoint from $P$ the dimension of the space of second-order linear differential equations having fixed eigenvalues of its residues at $P$ and apparent singularities at $Q$ is $n-2$.
+As a consequence, in Corollary \ref{cor} we show that for any finite set $Q$ of arbitrary total weight which is disjoint from $P$ the dimension of the space of second-order linear differential equations having fixed eigenvalues of its residues at $P$ and apparent singularities of prescribed weights at the points of $Q$ is $n-2$.